|Front View: Closed||Rear View: Closed||Top View: Closed|

 A stamped spring-loaded manual safety is riveted to the cam toe.
 A pin with a ball end is riveted to the cam to provide for thumbing the safety open.
 The normal action of the spring holds the safety against the cam.
 When the cam is opened, the shell interferes with the safety, thus preventing opening the cam.
 If the safety is moved away from the cam (opposing the spring), it will clear the shell and the cam will open.
 At full open the safety can be released and the spring will hold the safety against the back of the shell.
 This provides a means of locking the cam open.

-The Beal Hold Up is strange-looking chest ascender.
+The Edelweiss TB16 is strange-looking chest ascender.
 The shape deviates from the common design.
 The tab for the attachment point projects back toward the caver, and while not as painful as it looks, I still appreciate the rubber padding.
 Worse, locating the attachment point behind the cam causes the ascender to tip a great deal under load, reducing climbing efficiency.
 I do not like this design for that reason.

 The ascender well made.
 All sharp edges have been removed.
-The attachment points are not very well-rounded, but a small file or sandpaper can easily correct this.
+Some of the attachment points are quite sharp, so it is important to use a small file or sandpaper to correct this.

-The Beal Hold Up is essentially identical to the Edelweiss TB16.
+The Edelweiss TB16 is essentially identical to the Beal Hold Up.